omermx/birthday_app/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`
 4. Open your browser and navigate to the local development URL
-5. Upload a calendar file containing birthday/anniversary events
+5. Upload a calendar file containing birthday/anniversary events OR use the 'dummy-calendar.ics' file provided in the repository
 6. Browse your events in the calendar view

 ## Release Notes